magoosh/motion_record/README.md

 *Miniature ActiveRecord for RubyMotion*

-Everything you need needed to start using SQLite as the datastore for your RubyMotion iOS app.
+Everything you need to start using SQLite as the datastore for your RubyMotion app.

-Android support should be coming soon :turtle:
+:turtle: Android support should be coming soon

 Installation
 ------------